venerdi2/mainline/README.md

 * Replace the commandline parser
 * Toggles to show/hide the rc or invalid kernels in the main ui instead of going to settings
 * Right-click menu for more functions for a given kernel, such as reloading the cache just for a single kernel to check for new build status etc, without adding 18 buttons all over the ui.
-* Add commandline flags for all settings.
-Currently the console app is controlled by several settings that it has no way to edit or override, other than by the user manually editing config.json
 * Properly handle when a kernel has multiple builds like 5.16
-* When uninstalling one flavor, do not uninstall the common _all.deb package(s) if another flaver using the same package is installed

 # hints
 * cron job to always have the latest kernel installed.